https://{}.thoughtspot.cloud/#/pinboard/*ddd982ea-c7bc-4c00-9b49-c53fab949b34*

 Note that the loadContent()

-function referenced in the anchor tag created for the name column in the function above is a placeholder representing whatever is necessary to load that type of ThoughtSpot content in the web application.
-The actual design you choose for your application will determine the code you need to go from the navigation component to loading the ThoughtSpot content.
+function mentioned in the anchor tag for the name column in the above example is a placeholder.
+It represents the code required to that type of ThoughtSpot content in the web application.
+The actual design you choose for your application will determine the code needed to go from the navigation component to loading the ThoughtSpot content.

-To retrieve a list of visualizations from a Liveboard, you can use the get visualization headers REST API endpoint.
+To retrieve a list of visualizations from a Liveboard with the V1 REST API, you can use the get visualization headers REST API endpoint.

 async function metadataGetVizHeadersRestApiCall(liveboardGuid){